A custom property is an element of an AODocs document.

 - "Read-only": Only administrators and scripts will be able to modify the value or the property.

 - “Mandatory” must have a value.
 It can not be empty when a user create or edit a document.

 - “Hidden” will not be displayed to the contributors and readers and contributors will not be able to edit it.
 Hidden fields are only visible by the library administrators in a dedicated section when they edit a document.

-Note: You cannot choose a mandatory and hidden property at the same time.
+Note: You can't choose a mandatory/read-only property or a mandatory/hidden property at the same time.

 7. A description can also be assigned to a property.
 The description, which could go up to 100 characters, will provide tooltips on the property name for end users.

 1. In the Parameter tab of the document class section, the custom properties list is displayed.
 A property can be added at any time.